-The impact of purchase accounting adjustments and other specified items in 2019 was favorable due to a comparison to 2018, which included the recognition of fair value step-up adjustments relating to Bard's inventory on the acquisition date, as well as write-downs of certain assets in the Biosciences and Diabetes Care units in 2018 as further discussed above.
-The operating performance impacts in 2019 and 2018 reflected lower manufacturing costs resulting from the continuous improvement projects and synergy initiatives, as well as the favorable impact of Bard on product mix.
+The operating performance impact in 2019 reflected lower manufacturing costs resulting from the continuous improvement projects and synergy initiatives, as well as the favorable impact of Bard on product mix.
 Operating performance in 2019 was unfavorably impacted by higher raw material costs and unfavorable product mix.
-Higher raw material costs as well as pricing pressures unfavorably impacted operating performance in 2018.